 “This year has been a lot more difficult than most, with many people finding themselves financially vulnerable and in the worst-case, homeless.
 We know that Christmas, in particular, can be a very challenging time which is why we’re delighted to be partnering with Just Eat for the Christmas Meal Appeal to help fill at least 100,000 plates this year all over the UK’.

 Dame Helen Mirren has backed the campaign, urging Londoners to think about those people less fortunate this Christmas, along with other well-known faces including Rob Brydon and Sir Chris Hoy.
 The initiative has also been praised by former government advisor on homelessness, Dame Louise Casey, who remains one of the UK’s most active advocates around the issues of homelessness and food poverty.

-The Big Issue Foundation are one of 15 charities across the UK who are benefiting from the initiative, including Whitechapel Mission, City Harvest London, The Passage, Depaul UK, Glass Door, Thames Reach, Food Cycle and The Connection.
+The Big Issue are one of 15 organisations across the UK who are benefiting from the initiative, including Whitechapel Mission, City Harvest London, The Passage, Depaul UK, Glass Door, Thames Reach, Food Cycle and The Connection.